 (3) the BOS Deviation Return amount described in section 4.3 of this exhibit.

-5. DEFAULT USER INTERFACE
+5. DEFAULT USER INTERFACE AND CUSTOMER FACING INTERFACE

-5.1 BPA shall maintain a Default User Interface (DUI) for «Customer Name» to access the POCSA. «Customer Name» may utilize the DUI as its primary interface for the POCSA or may use an alternate interface, provided that such alternate interface shall be reviewed and approved by BPA prior to usage.
+5.1 BPA shall maintain a Default User Interface (DUI) and a Customer Facing Interface (CFI) for «Customer Name» to access the POCSA. «Customer Name» may utilize the DUI as its primary interface for the POCSA or may use an alternate interface, provided that such alternate interface shall be reviewed and approved by BPA prior to usage and interfaces with the CFI.
 Any alternative interface shall be compliant with BPA’s system standards and cyber security requirements as determined by BPA. «Customer Name» shall provide BPA all information, data, and documentation that BPA determines to be necessary for testing and validation of the alternative interface, including but not limited to cyber security requirements.
 BPA does not guarantee that an alternative interface will be compatible with BPA’s systems and requirements, nor does it guarantee that it will be approved for use by «Customer Name».
-If «Customer Name»’s primary interface is not the DUI, then «Customer Name» shall maintain back-up functionality through, and staff capability to operate, the DUI in the event «Customer Name»’s alternate interface is unavailable.
-The DUI shall include the functional capabilities listed below:
+If «Customer Name»’s primary interface is not the DUI or CFI, then «Customer Name» shall maintain back-up functionality through, and staff capability to operate, the DUI or CFI in the event «Customer Name»’s alternate interface is unavailable.
+The DUI and CFI shall include the functional capabilities listed below:

 (1) Provide «Customer Name» access to the Simulator for submittal of Customer Inputs and to run Simulated Operating Scenarios.